 Mandatory PvP Talents

 Sharpen Blade is the only mandatory talent.
-This ability is essential for landing killing blows and is a great way to quickly drain Mana from the enemy healer.
+This ability is essential for landing killing blows.
+It is a great way to drain Mana from the enemy healer quickly.

-Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to use bigger healing cooldowns or abilities.
+Be sure not to use this ability when the enemy is at full health but rather as a follow-up to a CC chain or when you suspect the enemy healer will use bigger healing cooldowns or abilities.

 Situational PvP Talents

-War Banner is incredibly powerful vs teams with a lot of crowd control, like RMP (Rogue/Mage/Priest) or Jungle Cleave (Feral Druid/Hunter/Priest).
+War Banner is compelling vs. teams with a lot of crowd control, like RMP (Rogue/Mage/Priest) or Jungle Cleave (Feral Druid/Hunter/Priest).
 Timed correctly, this ability alone can completely ruin the enemy team's setup and cooldowns.
-In Patch 9.2, this ability now also works on Disarm, and has made it so it is a lot more beneficial to use this ability offensively as well to cover your major offensive cooldowns such as Warbreaker.
+In Patch 9.2, this ability now also works on Disarm, and has made it, so it is a lot more beneficial to use this ability offensively as well to cover your major offensive cooldowns such as Warbreaker.